bitmachk/bitmachk.github.io/index.md

 after setuping your hardware, the next thing your gonna do is to config your admin server

-login to your server's via the terminal
+login to your server via the terminal
 ```
 ssh root@<copied ip>
 ```